Mabdillahi88/sciencequiz2/README.md

   letter choices and guesses.
 - The buttons below that will direct you to either check the word or select a different scientific phrase.
 - A reset button to reload the page is located beneath it.

+- A contact page with a contact form that enables users to email the developer with questions or comments
+- A separate 404 error page